Skip to main content

 Can I use provisional cast-on for crochet?

 Yes, but it is less common.
 In crochet, you can work a provisional foundation chain and later unzip it to crochet in the opposite direction.
 This is useful for blankets or scarves where you want both ends to look the same.
+Foundation single crochet or foundation double crochet with waste yarn achieves a similar result.

 How do I avoid losing stitches when unzipping?